beeware/toga/docs/reference/api/containers/splitcontainer.rst

     split.content = [left_container, right_container]

-By default, the content of the SplitContainer will be evenly divided between the content.
+By default, the space of the SplitContainer will be evenly divided between the two panels.
 To specify an uneven split, you can provide a flex value when specifying content.
 In the following example, there will be a 60/40 split between the left and right panels.